 This post is written in partnership with Perdue Farms, where I am a brand ambassador.

 Those Sicilian immigrants were a scrappy bunch.
 When I was growing up, I always heard stories about my family coming over from “The Old Country”.
 Evidently things were really tough there, and coming to America things were tough too.
 So when they cooked family meals here, the menu was based on the ingredients at hand.
 This recipe for Sicilian Harvest Chicken Thighs is my interpretation of one of those scrappy menus.
-Recipes with chicken thighs were popular in our family, and I’m sharing my modern take on one of our favorites.
+Easy recipes with chicken thighs were popular in our family, and I’m sharing my modern take on one of our favorites.

 Plus you can use my affiliate code to order chicken and other goodies from Perdue Farms and have it delivered directly to your front door.
 Enjoy special offers and free stuff on your first order!